videoMonkey/caddyproxy/readme.md

 1. Clone this repo
 2. In your cloudflare dashboard create a token that has Zone->DNS->Edit permissions.
+3. you need to make sure that you have a DNS entry for your proxied services pointint to the server where docker is running.
 3. make a `.env` file at the same level as the docker-compose.yml file with the two environment variables listed in the docker-compose.yml file
 4. Edit the Caddyfile to reflect the hosts and reverse proxies you want
 5. Run `docker-compose up -d` it's going to complain either about not having created a network or a volume, follow the instructions docker gives you to resolve the problem.